georgemccrae/capstone-project/README.md

-# capstone-project

-# What makes pop music popular
+# An investigation into what makes Spotify’s music popular using machine learning

 Using machine learning to predict what makes a Spotify song popular